Delisle, Saskatchewan: Sights

-The town also boasts a nine-hole grass green golf course (Valleyview Golf Course).
+The town has a nine-hole grass green golf course (Valleyview Golf Course).

 Education

-The town supports one of the largest high schools in the Prairie Spirit School Division bringing in students from smaller, nearby villages and hamlets such as Laura, Kinley, Donavon, Swanson, Vanscoy and the Pike Lake district, as well as rural students.
+The town supports one of the largest high schools in the Prairie Spirit School Division bringing in students from smaller, nearby villages and hamlets such as Laura, Kinley, Donavon, Swanson, Vanscoy, and the Pike Lake district, as well as rural students.
 It has a nine-man football team (Delisle Rebels) that has won several provincial titles; a track and field team that competes well for top spots in provincials and holds records for countless events; a soccer team that won provincials in 2009; and a drama program, that while in decline in recent years, has often performed well at large drama festivals.
 The school also contributes the most players for the Prairie Spirit (West) Band Program.